sjanahan/recipes/recipes/appam.md

 ### Steps
 1. Mix the above - aim for thick batter
 1. Let sit overnight
-1. Reconstitute with coconut milk, baking powder, and whip it
+1. Reconstitute with coconut milk, baking powder, and whip it (egg beater works well here)
 1. Cook in the appa chattai until crispy edges
 1. Use tiny spatula to move to a cooling rack